Medical Assisting PSAV

-- Submit a completed Medical Assisting program application, located on the program website, and pay the application fee by the deadline.
+- Submit a completed Limited Access Medical Assisting program application, located on the program website, by the deadline date.

 Students must successfully complete all courses listed in the catalog for this program.
 Students must pass with the following minimum TABE scores prior to completion of the third sequence of the program: Reading: 10; English: 10; Mathematics: 10 or qualify for TABE exemption.

 1,300 hours, or approximately 13 months.
 Medical Assisting is a daytime program only.

 The program is offered at the Lake Worth campus.

 To see when the course is offered, click the course number.
 To see a course description, click the course title.

 |MEA0230||Medical Terminology for Body Systems||95|

 |OTA0100||Introduction to Keyboarding/Word Processing||60|